 Ted R. Bromund studies and writes on Anglo-American relations, U.S. and British relations with Europe and the European Union, the U.S.’s leadership role in the world, and international organizations and treaties as senior research fellow in The Heritage Foundation’s Margaret Thatcher Center for Freedom.

 Bromund, who joined Heritage in 2008, previously served nine years as associate director of Yale University’s International Security Studies, a center dedicated to the study and teaching of diplomatic history and grand strategy.
 He was a lecturer in history and, from 2004, in international affairs for Yale’s Master of Arts program.

-A columnist forNewsday and for Great Britain’s Yorkshire Post, Bromund also writes regularly for the American opinion monthly Commentary as well as FoxNews.com.
-He has been interviewed or cited by BBC News, CBS News, Fox News Channel, CNN, Radio Free Europe, Christian Science Monitor, Time and Financial Times, among others.
+A columnist forNewsday and for Great Britain’s Yorkshire Post, Bromund also writes regularly for National Review, the Weekly Standard, Commentary, FoxNews.com and Breitbart News’ National Security, and, in Britain, The Commentator.
+He has been interviewed or cited by BBC News, CBS News, Fox News Channel, CNN, Radio Free Europe, Christian Science Monitor, Time and the Financial Times, among others.

 He also holds two master’s degrees in history from Yale as well as a bachelor of arts degree from Iowa’s Grinnell College.
 A native of Wooster, Ohio, he currently resides in Washington, D.C.